joleuger/pemc/README.md

 After compiling, the Knuth dice example can be executed by `./example_dice`.
 The executable is located in the `build`-directory.
 Its code is located in the directory `language/pemc_cpp_examples/dice.cc`.

-To test the python plugin on macos, run following commands in the build directory:
+To test the python plugin on macos, run following command in the build directory:
 ```
-mkdir pypemc
-cp pypemc.cpython-39-darwin.so pypemc
-cp ../language/pemc_python_examples/dice.py .
 python3 dice.py
 ```